 teanna barrett

 I’m Teanna Barrett (she/her), a Ph.D. student at the University of Washington Allen School of Computer Science & Engineering.
-I'm co-advised by Amy Zhang and Leilani Battle.
-I'm the recipient of the College of Engineering Dean's Fellowship, ARCS Fellowship, and a member of the LEAP Alliance.
+I'm co-advised by Amy Zhang, PhD and Leilani Battle, PhD.
+I'm the recipient of the 2024 - 25 College of Engineering Dean's Fellowship, 2024 - 27 ARCS Fellowship, the 2025 - 26 Herbold Fellowship , and a member of the LEAP Alliance.

 I earned my B.S. in Computer Science with a minor in Philosophy at Howard University.
 I'm an alum of the Howard Universiy Karsh STEM Scholars program.